-- Councillor Mary Choy Impartiality Interest in Item 10.1.1 as 'the current and proposed on-going tenants of the leased premises, SOCO Realty, are and/or have been the managing agents for various investment properties owned by my family and extended family members.' - Councillor Jennifer Nevard Proximity Interest in Item 10.3.3 as 'my house is across a road from a section of Sir James Mitchell Park included in considerations in Item 10.3.3.' - Councillor Mary Choy Impartiality Interest in Item 10.5.1 as 'aside from having a common interest with others in the district in that I have a verge tree and other properties, I am or may have a beneficial interest in may also have verge trees, there are landowners or residents with not only verge trees but trees located in close proximity to land that is vested or managed by the City that are or may be known me.' - Mayor Greg Milner Impartiality Interest in Item 10.5.2 as 'I've previously served on a board of an organisation that has engaged one of the applicants for the role of recruitment consultant.'
+- Councillor Mary Choy Indirect Financial Interest in Item 10.1.1 as 'the current and proposed on-going tenants of the leased premises, SOCO Realty, are and/or have been the managing agents for various investment properties owned by my and extended family members.' - Mayor Greg Milner Financial and Proximity Interest in Item 10.1.1 as 'one of my donors to my 2023 re-election campaign owns the property across the road from 57 Angelo Street.' - Councillor Jennifer Nevard Proximity Interest in Item 10.3.3 as 'my house is across a road from a section of Sir James Mitchell Park included in considerations in Item 10.3.3.' - Councillor Mary Choy Impartiality Interest in Item 10.5.1 as 'aside from having a common interest with others in the district in that I have a verge tree and other properties, I am or may have a beneficial interest in, may also have verge trees, there are landowners or residents with not only verge trees but trees located in close proximity to land that is vested or managed by the City that are or may be known me.' - Mayor Greg Milner Impartiality Interest in Item 10.5.2 as 'I've previously served on a board of an organisation that has engaged one of the applicants for the role of recruitment consultant.'